-The Build Alternative will require permits under the EPA's Title V program to ensure compliance with the Clean Air Act.
-The permits are legally-enforceable documents that specify pollution control measures and mandate compliance with federal and State air emissions requirements.
+The proposed Project will require permits under the EPA's Title V program to ensure compliance with the Clean Air Act.
+The permits are legally-enforceable documents that specify pollution control measures and mandate compliance with federal and state air emissions requirements.

-The study area for the air quality analysis includes a two-mile area around the Main Facility site (see Figure 6).
-The assessment of potential impacts of the Build Alternative will include:
+The study area for the air quality analysis includes a two-mile area around the Main Facility site (see Figure 6 illustrating the study area for the Kearny Site).
+The assessment of potential impacts of the Build Alternative(s) will include:

 - Presentation of existing climate data, air quality levels and air quality trends for criteria pollutants in the region based on monitored data and existing reports; - An evaluation of optimal stack heights, pollution control technology, and stack emissions criteria to meet Title V permit requirements; - An assessment of the potential impacts to ambient air quality for the criteria pollutants based on a dispersion model developed in consultation with NJDEP and EPA and comparison to the NAAQS/NJAAQS.
-Conservative assumptions will be used to capture reasonable worstcase emissions and the effects of operations under both normal and emergency operating conditions; - An assessment of Build Alternative's ability to comply with Title V permit requirements; - A review of pertinent available data on non-criteria pollutants that could be emitted by natural gas-fired combustion plants; - An assessment of the emission rates for non-criteria pollutants and comparison to the applicable EPA criteria to determine the potential for adverse impacts to result from operation of the Build Alternative.
+Conservative assumptions will be used to capture reasonable worstcase emissions and the effects of operations under both normal and emergency operating conditions; - An assessment of the compliance with Title V permit requirements; - A review of pertinent available data on non-criteria pollutants that could be emitted by natural gas-fired combustion plants; - An assessment of the emission rates for non-criteria pollutants and comparison to the applicable EPA criteria to determine the potential for adverse impacts to result from operation of the Build Alternative(s).